 Whether you’re just starting out with using social media to grow your brand and business or you’ve been doing it for some time now but are struggling to get a return on investment (ROI), in both time and money, then this post is for you.

 In this post, I’ll show you where you should focus your attention when it comes to your social media marketing and growing your social media community, or as I like to call it, your tribe.
-You will also learn what’s working now and where the industry is heading in 2018.
+You will also learn what’s working now and where the industry is heading.

 I’ve spent years doing social media marketing for clients, as well as coaching and training people on how to effectively leverage social media for growing a business and connecting with prospects, customers, and brand ambassadors.